Georgekinyanjui1/Transport-and-Logistics-/README.md

-# Moringa School Landing Page
+# Transport and Logistics
-#### This is a landing page for moringa school, May 1st 2022
+#### This is a landing page for Transport and logistic company, June 26th 2022
-#### By ** Dennis Mwangi **
+#### By ** George Kinyanjui **
 ## Description
-This is a Moringa school landing page.It contains names and images of technical mentors,links to various parts of the official Moringa school website and much more.
+This is a Transport and Logistics landing page.It contains names and images within such industry,links to various parts of the industry website and much more.
-It also has links to contact Moringa school and also Enrollment links to the school
 ## Setup/Installation Requirements
 * Visual studio code
 * Github